-Living completely off-grid means disconnecting from all mains services.
-This means saying ‘goodbye’ to town water, sewage, electricity and gas and switching over to water tanks, septic tanks, and a renewable energy source to power the home.
+Going off-grid means disconnecting from all mains services and being completely self-sufficient.
+Off grid life means saying 'goodbye' to town water, sewage, electricity and gas and switching over to water tanks, septic tanks, and a renewable energy source to power the home.
 Though some homeowners choose to live partially off the grid by supplying their own electricity and remaining connected to mains water and sewage.

-When the time comes to disconnect from mains power supply (also referred to as the electrical power grid), you’ll need to buy a specially designed off-grid solar system.
-In order to have sustained power – that is power whilst the sun isn’t shining – you’ll also need batteries to store power.
-Solar systems with battery components store energy that isn’t used when production is high (lots of sunshine) so that you can access it later when production is low (not much sunshine or at night).
+When the time comes to disconnect from mains power supply (also referred to as the electrical power grid), you'll need to buy a specially designed off-grid electricity system that generates energy from the sun.
+In order to have sustained power – that is power whilst the sun isn't shining – you'll also need batteries to store power.
+When installing solar panels it's a good idea to get a system with battery components that store energy that isn't used when production is high (lots of sunshine) so that you can access it later when production is low (not much sunshine or at night).

-When choosing a solar system and battery storage option for your off-grid home, it’s important to determine how much power you’ll be using — as this determines the size of the system and battery you’ll need to delivery uninterrupted power to your home.
-You may even want to consider a grid connected solar system that allows you to tap into the grid when stored energy is unavailable.
+When choosing a solar system and battery storage option for your off grid home, it's important to determine how much power you'll be using — as this determines the size of the system and battery you'll need to delivery uninterrupted power to your home.
+You may even want to consider a grid-connected solar system.
+With solar panels connected to the grid it's possible to tap into the grid when stored energy is unavailable.

 Off grid water

 Fresh water is another essential service that needs to be considered when going off the grid.
 When you disconnect your property from town water or mains water supplies you'll need to provide an alternative water source.